-We have filed a registration statement on Form S-8 which registered the issuance of an aggregate of 1,888,000 ordinary shares initially reserved for issuance under our equity compensation plans.
+We intend to file a registration statement on Form S-8 to register the issuance of an aggregate of 1,888,000 ordinary shares initially reserved for issuance under our equity compensation plans.
+Such registration statement will become effective upon filing with the SEC.
 Shares registered under such registration statement will be available for sale in the open market following the effective date, unless such shares are subject to vesting restrictions with us, Rule 144 restrictions applicable to our affiliates or the lock-up restrictions described below.